schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 .. function:: divideCurve(P0, P1, P2, P3, t)

-	Divides the curve using the De Casteljau's algorithm.
+	Divides the curve using the De Casteljau’s algorithm.

 	:param P0: The Start point of the Curve (NSPoint)
 	:param P1: The first off curve point
 	:param P2: The second off curve point
 	:param P3: The End point of the Curve
 	:param t: The time parameter
 	:return: A list of points that represent two curves.
 (Q0, Q1, Q2, Q3, R1, R2, R3).
-Note that the "middle" point is only returned once.
+Note that the ‘middle’ point is only returned once.
 	:rtype: list